Xbectordash/waveauth/README.md

 ## ✨ Features

 - **Dynamic Wave Animation**: A stunning, multi-layered sine wave animation creates a fluid and visually appealing background.
+- **OTP Verification**: Secure one-time password verification screen with custom painter for an engaging user experience.
 - **State-Managed Auth Flow**: A single `AuthScreen` manages the UI state between the initial entry screen and the login screen, preventing nested navigation stacks.
 - **Custom Gradient Widgets**: Includes custom-built, reusable widgets like `GradientButton` and `GradientCircularCheckbox` that match the app's aesthetic.
+- **Particle Effects**: Beautiful sprinkle animations that enhance the visual appeal of the authentication flow.
 - **Floating Navigation**: A floating action button provides intuitive back navigation from the login view to the entry view.
 - **Centralized Theming & Constants**: Project-wide colors, strings, and text styles are centralized in the `util` directory for easy maintenance and consistency.
 - **Reusable Components**: Widgets like `LoginForm` and `SocialSignInWidget` are modular and can be easily customized.